OpenCV with CUDA on Jetson: build from source for JetPack 5 and 6

 Why does apt install python3-opencv not include CUDA on Jetson?

-The apt package is compiled without CUDA support to keep it generic.
+The apt package is compiled without CUDA support to keep it generic and dependency-free.
 It runs entirely on the CPU.
-NVIDIA doesn’t ship a CUDA-enabled OpenCV via apt because the correct CUDA_ARCH_BIN depends on the specific Jetson module.
-You have to build from source.
+NVIDIA doesn't ship a CUDA-enabled OpenCV via apt because the correct CUDA architecture flags (CUDA_ARCH_BIN) depend on the specific Jetson module.
+You have to build from source with those flags set to your hardware.

 How do I verify that OpenCV is using CUDA on Jetson?

-Run python3 -c "import cv2; print(cv2.cuda.getCudaEnabledDeviceCount())".
+In Python: import cv2; print(cv2.cuda.getCudaEnabledDeviceCount()).
 If this returns 1 or more, CUDA is available.
-Also check cv2.getBuildInformation() — look for NVIDIA CUDA: YES in the output.
+Also check cv2.getBuildInformation() and look for the CUDA section — it will show Enabled: YES with the device count and CUDA architecture.

 How long does it take to build OpenCV from source on Jetson?